background

 - safe-area-inset-left: The distance between the safe area and the left boundary

-Step 2: Set the safe area distance
+Step 2: Set the safe zone distance

 .post {